 Lobbying.
 A lobbyist is someone who tries to influence decisions made by government.
 Unless exempted by law or rule, any person who seeks to affect legislation must register with the Lobbyist Registration Office in the Office of Legislative Services before he or she can begin lobbying.
-Each lobbyist must also state any direct business association or partnership with any current member of the reports on compensation.
+Each lobbyist must also state any direct business association or partnership with any current member of the Legislature.
+Lobbyist firms must make periodic reports on compensation.